Energy efficiency

 Above all, results are achieved by continuously developing operations in the daily routines of mills.
 Energy efficiency measures are reported annually.
 In 2024, a total of about 60 energy efficiency measures were reported, of which technical changes to improve energy efficiency were made in several mills.

-In recent years, key investments in achieving fossil-free production have been the Kemi bioproduct mill, the renewal of the recovery boiler and turbine at the Husum pulp mill, the renewal of the turbine at the Kyro board mill, and the ongoing renewal and expansion of the Mariestad tissue paper mill.
+In recent years, the key investments for phasing out the use of fossil energy in production have been the Kemi bioproduct mill, the renewal of the Husum pulp mill, including matters such as the renewals of the recovery boiler and turbine, the renewal of the turbine at the Kyro board mill, the renewal of the folding boxboard machine at Simpele, and the Mariestad tissue paper mill’s renewal and expansion.

 Logistics emissions